 Tips To Help You Find The Best Influencer For Your Campaign

 Look for niche-related hashtags on any social media platform you’re using.
-Unless you have opted to focus your whole campaign on a single social media platform, you should investigate your potential influencers’ presence on all of the major platforms they use.
+Unless you have focused your whole campaign on a single social media platform, you should investigate your potential influencers’ presence on all of the major platforms they use.

-Don’t only look at people who have plenty of followers as potential influencers.
+Don’t only look at people with plenty of followers as potential influencers.
 Just because someone has one million followers on Twitter does not imply that they are powerful and influential; followers might have been purchased, for all you know, or disengaged.